 Laws and Regulations

-The 2019 Laws and Regulations book is now available.
-The Laws and Regulations book contains provisions from the California Business and Professions Code, Penal Code, Welfare and Institutions Code, Evidence Code, Civil Code, Family Code, Health and Safety Code, the Title 16, Division 13.1 of the California Code of Regulations relating to the profession regulated by the California Board of Psychology, the Board’s Disciplinary Guidelines and the American Psychological Associations Ethics Guidelines.
+This is the laws and regulations book that governs the profession of psychology.
+It also includes ethical guidelines and code of conduct from the American Psychological Association.
 The electronic version of the book is available at no charge, and can be found below.
 If you would like to purchase a hard copy of the book, please visit this website.

 A statute is a written law approved by the California Legislature and signed by the Governor.
 To create a new, or change an existing statute, a bill must first be created by a member of the California Legislature.
 The bill will contain the original language for the statute, or the language that is intended to be modified.
 These bills are oftentimes sponsored by an outside party, such as The Board of Psychology (Board), a professional association or another stakeholder interested in making the change.
 Once the bill is created, it must pass through multiple committees and the floor of both the California Senate and Assembly.
 After both houses agree, the bill is then sent to the Governor’s desk, to be signed into law or vetoed.